20th Jun 2025

 In your 40s: Sagging skin

 Losing collagen and elastin—two proteins that keep skin firm and elastic—begins in your 40s.
 This results in sagging skin around the lower face, jawline, and neck.
+Changes in hair, such as thinning or graying, may also become more noticeable during this decade.

 A facelift can address these concerns by removing excess skin and fat and tightening the underlying muscles.
 You may not need a full facelift at this stage—a mini facelift may take care of early signs of ageing, such as sagging skin around the lower face.
 Another option is a mid-facelift, which focuses on the area around the cheeks.